djorborn/mini-LoginSchema/README.md

 ## Login
 The login page will be a simple form with a post method pointing to `/login`.

+## Home Area
+A special place only ones with the key can get into.

 ## Dashboard
 Dashboard page loads current user information and lets the user update and save it.